artem-smotrakov/tlsbunny/README.md

 # tlsbunny

 This is a framework for building negative tests and fuzzers for TLS 1.3 implementations.
-The idea is to split the handshake process and data exchange to simple steps which are easy to configure and re-use.
+The idea is to split the TLS handshake and application data exchange to simple steps which can be easily configured and re-used in various TLS clients and servers.

-The framework provides a set of basic steps which can be used in TLS 1.3 communication, for example:
+The framework provides a set of basic steps which can be used in a TLS connection, for example:

-- generating a ClientHello message
+- Generating a `ClientHello` message
-- wrapping a handshake message into a Handshake structure
+- Wrapping a handshake message into a `Handshake` structure
-- wrapping a handshake message into a TLSPlaintext structure
+- Wrapping a handshake message into a `TLSPlaintext` structure
-- key exchange and generating symmetric keys
+- Key exchange and deriving symmetric keys
-- receiving incoming data
+- Receiving incoming encrypted data
+- Parsing a `TLSCiphertext` message
-- parsing a TLSCiphertext message
+- Decrypting a `TLSCiphertext` message
-- decrypting a TLSCiphertext message and so on
+- and so on

-These basic blocks allow to control and test each step in TLS 1.3 connection.
+These basic blocks allow to control and test each step in a TLS 1.3 connection.

 The framework also provides an engine which runs specified actions.
-The engine supports adding checks and analyzers which run after a connection finishes.
+The engine allows adding checks which can be run after a connection finishes.
+The checks can examine the established connection, and detect potential issues.

 ## Supported features

 - [TLS 1.3 protocol defined in RFC 8446](https://tools.ietf.org/html/rfc8446)
-- Client and server
-- Client and server authentication
+- Client and server modes
-- Key exchange with ECDHE and `secp256r1` curve
+- Key exchange with `ECDHE` mechanism and `secp256r1` curve
-- `ecdsa_secp256r1_sha256` signatures
+- Signatures with `ecdsa_secp256r1_sha256`
+- Both client and server authentication
 - AES-GCM cipher with 128-bit key

 ## Example